All about the contractile uterus

 What causes a contractile uterus?

-• This may be due to an increase in the volume of the uterus, i.e. as the baby grows, it tends to stretch.
+• It may be due to an increase in the volume of the uterus, i.e. as the baby grows, it tends to stretch.
 This can cause pain in several parts of the body: in the ligaments, as well as a feeling of heaviness in the lower abdomen and pubic area;

 What are the signs of a contractile uterus?